History of Illinois: Great Migration of Blacks to Chicago

+The 800,000 African Americans accounted for 29% of the city's population as of the 2020 census.
+As per 2023 Census estimates the metro area had just under 1.5 million residents claiming Black alone ancestry, making it the metropolitan area with the fourth-highest Black population after New York, Atlanta, and Washington DC.

+Politics after 1945

 Democrat Adlai Stevenson served as governor in 1948–1952.
 William G. Stratton led a Republican statehouse in the 1950s.
 In 1960 Otto Kerner Jr. led the Democrats back to power.
 He promoted economic development, education, mental health services, and equal access to jobs and housing.
 In a federal trial in 1973, Kerner was convicted on 17 counts of bribery while he was governor, plus other charges; he went to prison.
 Richard B. Ogilvie, a Republican, won in 1968.
 Bolstered by large Republican majorities in the state house, Ogilvie embarked upon a major modernization of state government.
 He successfully advocated for a state constitutional convention, increased social spending, and secured Illinois' first state income tax.
 The latter was particularly unpopular with the electorate, and the modest Ogilvie lost a close election to the flashy Democrat Dan Walker in 1972.

 The state constitutional convention of 1970 wrote a new document that was approved by the voters.
 It modernized government and ended the old system of three-person districts which froze the political system in place.

 Walker did not repeal the income tax that Ogilvie had enacted and wedged between machine Democrats and Republicans had little success with the Illinois legislature during his tenure.
 In 1987 he was convicted of business crimes not related to his governorship.
 In the 1976 gubernatorial election, Jim Thompson, a Republican prosecutor from Chicago won 65 percent of the vote over Michael Howlett.
 Thompson was reelected in 1978 with 60 percent of the vote, defeating State Superintendent Michael Bakalis.
-Thompson was very narrowly reelected in 1982 against former U.S. Senator Adlai E. Stevenson III, and then won decisively against him in a rematch in 1986.
+Thompson was very narrowly reelected in 1982 against former U.S. Senator Adlai E. Stevenson III (the son of the presidential candidate in 1952 and 1956), and then won decisively in a rematch in 1986.